Lineup Magic - Captain's Reference

 Know When to Be Flexible and When to Hold Firm

-Tip 10 in practice: enter your roster into LineUp Magic before match night and arrive with your legal options already calculated.
+Tip 10 in practice: enter your roster into Lineup Magic before match night and arrive with your legal options already calculated.
 Free for all APA and TAP team captains.

 FAQ Common Captain Questions